MBrassey/appleseed/README.md

 #### ToDo:
 - [ ] Add option to upload "backup files" to STORJ.
-- [ ] Add function to pull down and apply configs from github repo.
+- [ ] Add argument "--sync" to pull down and apply configs from github repo.